 - Purchase Invoice

-An Invoice is needed whenever a business transaction involves payment for goods or services.
-They are used to track inventory, accounts receivables, and expenses.
-The Seller can either send one to the Buyer once a transaction is completed or within 14 days of the transaction.
+As a commercial document, an invoice is needed whenever a business transaction involves paying for goods or services.
+Invoices are used to track inventory, accounts receivables, and expenses.
+The seller can send one to the buyer once a transaction is completed or within 14 days of the transaction.

-Without a written Invoice, the Seller has no written proof that a business transaction occurred.
-After the Seller provides goods or services, the Buyer could simply not pay if one is not sent.
-Practically, they also serve as a professional reminder that payment is still due.
-Legally, they are enforceable in court in case the Buyer continues to not pay what is due or the Seller provides bad goods or services.
+Without a written invoice, the seller has no written proof that a business transaction occurred.
+After the seller provides goods or services, the buyer could simply not pay if an invoice isn’t sent.
+Practically speaking, invoices also serve as a professional reminder that payment is still due.
+Legally, they’re enforceable in court if the buyer continues to not pay or the seller provides bad goods or services.

-If you want to get paid for good or services provided, you should send an invoice.
-Freelancers, businesses, and service providers of all shapes and sizes use invoice apps or templates to collect payments from clients.
+If you want to get paid for goods or services provided, you should send an invoice.
+Freelancers, businesses, and service providers of all shapes and sizes use invoice templates or specialized apps to collect payments from clients.

 Here are just a few of the professionals who may need one: